-We have experienced a very successful school re-entry with staggered re-entry for K-9.
-Face-to-Face students began classes on Aug.
-31, 2020 (for students who had last names beginning (A-K) and on Sept.
-1, 2020 (for students who had the last names beginning L-Z).
-Regular classes began on Sept.
-2, 2020 for K-9 face-to-face students.
+We have experienced a very successful school re-entry with staggered re-entry for K-9 Face-to-Face students who began on August 31, 2020 (students who had last names beginning (A-K) attended school on this day) and on September 1, 2020 (students who had the last names beginning (L-Z) attended school on this day.).
+Regular classes began on September 2, 2020 for K-9 face-to-face students.